whatsBehind/online-chat/README.md

 ### Login
 - Client creates a new `Socket` connecting to port `9999` in local host (Server and clients are in local host) by sending below message.
     - Message type is `USER_LOGIN`
-    - Before sending the message, user need to enter user id and password
+    - Before sending the message, user needs to enter user id and password
     ``` Java
     Message request = Message.builder()
         .sender(user.getId())